algorithmica-org/algorithmica/content/english/hpc/number-theory/exponentiation.md

 The iterative implementation takes about 180ns per call.
 The heavy calculations are the same; the improvement mainly comes from the reduced dependency chain: `a = a * a % M` needs to finish before the loop can proceed, and it can now execute concurrently with `r = res * a % M`.

 The performance also benefits from $n$ being a constant, [making all branches predictable](/hpc/pipelining/branching/) and letting the scheduler know what needs to be executed in advance.
 The compiler, however, does not take advantage of it and does not unroll the `while(n) n >>= 1` loop.
-We can rewrite it as a `for` loop that takes constant 30 iterations:
+We can rewrite it as a `for` loop that performs constant 30 iterations:

 ```c++
 u64 inverse(u64 a) {